civican/legisinfo/42-1/bills/C-83/bill_text.md

 **Indigenous**, in respect of a person, includes a First Nation person, an Inuit or a Métis person; (**autochtone**)

-> **Explanatory Note**:
-> New.

 ### Section 2

+  ****(1)**** **Paragraph 4(c) of the Act is replaced by the following:**

+    the Service uses the least restrictive measures consistent with the protection of society, staff members and offenders;

-Paragraph 4(g) of the Act is replaced by the following:
+  ****(2)**** Paragraph 4(g) of the Act is replaced by the following:

-correctional policies, programs and practices respect gender, ethnic, cultural and linguistic differences and are responsive to the special needs of women, **Indigenous persons**, persons requiring mental health care and other groups;

-> **Explanatory Note**:
-> Relevant portion of section 4:
-> *Existing Text*:
-> > The principles that guide the Service in achieving the purpose referred to in section 3 are as follows:
-> >
-> > correctional policies, programs and practices respect gender, ethnic, cultural and linguistic differences and are responsive to the special needs of women, aboriginal peoples, persons requiring mental health care and other groups;
+    correctional policies, programs and practices respect gender, ethnic, cultural, **religious** and linguistic differences, **sexual orientation and gender identity and expression**, and are responsive to the special needs of women, Indigenous persons, **visible minorities**, persons requiring mental health care and other groups;

 ### Section 3

 Section 15.1 of the Act is amended by adding the following after subsection (2):

-**(2.1)** If an offender is in a structured intervention unit and a determination is made under paragraph 37.3(1)(a) or (c) or section 37.4 that the offender should remain in the unit, the institutional head shall, as soon as practicable after the determination, cause the offender's correctional plan to be updated, in consultation with the offender, in order to ensure that they receive the most effective programs at the appropriate time during their confinement in the unit and to prepare them for reintegration into the mainstream inmate population.
+**(2.1)** If an offender is in a structured intervention unit and a determination is made under **subsection 29.01(2)**, paragraph 37.3(1)**(b)** or section 37.4 that the offender should remain in the **structured intervention** unit, the institutional head shall, as soon as practicable after the determination, cause the offender's correctional plan to be updated, in consultation with the offender, in order to ensure that they receive the most effective programs at the appropriate time during their confinement in the **structured intervention** unit and to prepare them for reintegration into the mainstream inmate population **as soon as possible**.

-> **Explanatory Note**:
-> New.

 ### Section 4